walmartlabs/thorax/README.md

 ### link *{{#link url [htmlAttributes...]}}*

-Creates an `a` tag that will call `Backbone.history.navigate()` with the given url when clicked.
+NARRATIVE: Creates an `a` tag that will call `Backbone.history.navigate()` with the given url when clicked.
 Passes the `url` parameter to the `url` helper with the current context.
+Do not use this method for creating links that navigate outside of the single page application - only those that hit routes that call methods on the router.

-Do not use this method for creating external links.
-Like the `url` helper, multiple arguments may be passed as well as an `expand-tokens` option.
+API: Like the `url` helper, multiple arguments may be passed as well as an `expand-tokens` option.

     {{#link "articles/{{id}}" expand-tokens=true class="article-link"}}Link Text{{/link}}